 Coronavirus: latest updates

 During the lockdown, our churches have been helping vulnerable people, feeding the hungry and sharing digital worship.
 Now that restrictions are being eased, many of our churches are opening to allow visitors to pray privately during the week.
-Some are also opening on Sundays for public worship.
+Most are also opening on Sundays for public worship.
 They're following government and national Church of England guidelines (which you can read below) to help keep all visitors safe.

 Church life may well be different for some time to come as we cater for those who can physically attend; those who would prefer to access digital worship from home; and those who need to remain at home but don't have easy access to prayer and worship online.
-You can read how some of our churches are starting to adjust here:
+You can read how some of our churches are starting to adjust here.

 Advice to parishes

 The government has indicated that the new law limiting social gatherings to six people will not affect regular public worship, despite the Prime Minister's announcement of restrictions on September 22.